JNP-Solutions/Slacken/metrics/README.md

 ### All_bmetrics.tsv (read profiling results, post-Bracken)

 This file was computed by `scripts/comparison/compare_bracken_kraken.scala`.
+The ground truth was for the CAMI2 samples obtained from the CAMI2 gold standard mapping, where reads that had no species-level mapping were first filtered out.
+This allowed us to compare with a true read profile for each sample.
+For In Silico samples, the ground truth was known by construction.

 #### Ground truth distances